amitxv/PC-Tuning/README.md

 This repository may contain information similar to those of the projects listed in the [Further Reading](#further-reading) section, however, it isn't my intention to directly copy from them.

 The guidance is currently updated and has been tested on client and server editions of Windows 7 through to Windows 11 (x64).
 See a full list of [issues](https://github.com/amitxv/PC-Tuning/issues).
-Users are expected to follow the guidance in the order listed below starting with [Physical Setup](#1-physical-setup) through to [Post-Install Instructions](#3-post-install-instructions).
+Users are expected to follow the guidance in the order listed below, starting with [Physical Setup](#1-physical-setup) through to [Post-Install Instructions](#3-post-install-instructions).

 ## Staying Informed